nielsleadholm/itsnotatumah/README.md

 ### Online Experiments

-You will need to follow a series of steups to run live, online experiments.
+You will need to follow a series of steps to run live, online experiments.
 These steps will setup both the ability to capture ultrasound images via the iPad app, as well as track the position of the probe.